 Now, when this greenhouse gas is released in the atmosphere, it makes the world a relatively hotter place by trapping in the short rays of the sun.
 Thus, the release of methane also increases the earth’s mean temperature and causes global warming.

 This is one of the most lethal pollutants of the air.
 It is produced in various instances like cigarette smoking and whenever there is incomplete combustion.
 For vehicles to run, for example, the fuel in them has to undergo combustion to move the pistons that power the engine.
 The same applies to various machinery and fuel-powered equipment in industries.

 But since the space within the engine is compacted and at times does not allow in enough oxygen for complete combustion, the fuels composed of high hydrocarbon concentrations do not fully combust, releasing carbon monoxide as a by-product.

 Carbon monoxide clogs the air making it hard to breathe.
 It is also one of the leading causes of deaths associated with suffocation in homes where firewood is used in enclosed spaces.
 Carbon monoxide also plays a huge role in the formation of ground-level ozone.

 5. Particulate matter (PM)

 These are the very small particles suspended in the air.
-They can either be in solid form or in liquid form in both organ and inorganic particles.
+They can either be in solid form or liquid form in both organic and inorganic particles.
 They are released into the atmosphere due to incomplete combustion like the carbon particles or blown into the air by wind.
-Examples are pollen, dust, soot, and aerosol spray liquid droplets just to mention a few.
+Examples are pollen, dust, soot, aerosol spray, and liquid droplets, just to mention a few.

 6. Nitrogen oxides